 WITHDRAWAL FROM THE UNIVERSITY OR COURSES

-Any student considering full withdrawal after the beginning of classes initiates the process by scheduling an Exit Interview in the Office of Counseling Services.
-Withdrawal is not official or final until the Withdrawal Form is completed and submitted to the Office of the Registrar.
+Any student considering full withdrawal after the beginning of classes initiates the process by scheduling an Exit Interview in the Success Center.
+Withdrawal is not official or final until the Withdrawal Form is completed and submitted to the One Stop Student Center.

 A student who leaves the University or a class without completing the official withdrawal process will be reported as failing.
 Grades of UW (failure) will be assigned in all courses in which the student is enrolled.
 UW has the same effect as an F in the student's GPA.